VoiSmart/pjsip-android-builder/README.md

 # pjsip-android-builder
-Easily build PJSIP with OpenSSL, OpenH264 and libyuv support for Android, by using a Linux virtual machine
+Easily build PJSIP with: OpenSSL, OpenH264, libyuv and G.729 (without Intel IPP) for Android, by using a Linux virtual machine.

 ## Purpose
-I needed a fast and easily replicable build system to build PJSIP http://www.pjsip.org/ library for Android, without wasting a lot of time reading docs and forums every time.
-So, I thought of making a Linux virtual machine and make some scripts to easily download all the requirements and configure it to be a complete build environment.
+I needed a fast and easily replicable build system to build PJSIP http://www.pjsip.org/ native library (NDK) for Android.
+So, I created a Linux virtual machine and wrote some scripts to download and install all the requirements needed to make it a complete build environment.
 If you want to contribute, your help is really appreciated :)

 ## Easy setup